NEW! Listen to this blog by pressing the “Play” button below!

 Step 1: Determine The Scope of The Statement

-When writing a convincing statement in support of the claim, it’s important to first decide what you want the statement to accomplish.
+When writing a convincing statement in support of the claim, it’s important to first decide what you want the statement to accomplish and include a declaration of intent.
 Do you want to write about all the pending claims you have before the VA, or just one or two?
 Is the claim you are writing about a claim for an increased rating or a claim for service connection?
 Are you making a new claim for service connection in your statement?
 Have you written a statement on this claim before?
 Answering all these questions will give you a good idea of where to start.